Frequently Asked QuestionsHow does my organization apply for a grant?

-The Johnson Ohana Charitable Foundation funds environmental groups worldwide, with a special emphasis on California, Hawaii, and Australia.
-Funding for arts and music is primarily focused on non-profits programs in California and Hawaii.
+The Johnson Ohana Foundation funds environmental groups worldwide, with a special emphasis on California, Hawaii, and Australia.
+Funding for arts and music is primarily focused on non-profits programs in Santa Barbara and Hawaii.
 Charities outside of the United States will need to first be approved by CAFAmerica in order for the Foundation to make grant suggestions.

 The Johnson Ohana Foundation awards grants to charitable organizations that have been recognized by the IRS as described in Section 501(c)(3) of the Internal Revenue Code (or CAFAmerica approved foreign charities).
 We do not award grants to individuals, for endowment funds, or for political or fundraising campaigns.
 We typically do not sponsor community or fundraising events.